jayrinaldime/open-subtitles/CONVENTIONS.md

 The backend is implemented in Python 3 and uses fastapi.

-Prefer to use asyn await in implementing api endpoints.
+Prefer to use async await in implementing api endpoints.